chongyangshi/Constantine/README.md

 Make sure that XeLaTeX works on your system by executing `xelatex -version`, then run Constantine with:

-    python main.py /path/to/output.pdf [YYYY-MM-DD]
+    python main.py /path/to/output.pdf --text=/path/to/special/text.txt --date=YYYY-MM-DD

-If the optional second argument (a date such as 2017-02-01) is passed in, Constantine will fetch the calendar for the week **after** that date, rather than for the week after today.
+Optional arguments:

+* `text`: a path to the text file containing the special text, see **Special Text** for more details. `special_text.txt` under the script directory will be used if unspecified.
+* `date`: a specific date for Constantine to fetch events for the week **after** that date.
+Today's date will be used if unspecified.

+Old style arguments (`python main.py /path/to/output.pdf [YYYY-MM-DD]`) will continue to work for the time being.

 And it's done.
 If any error occurs outputs should provide some clue.

 # Special Text #
-The file `special_text.txt` contains a section that will be automatically added to the end of the main content, allowing custom text to be added.
-If you do not want this section to be created, make this file empty.
-Otherwise, the first line will be the section title (resembling the style of e.g. "Tuesday") and the rest of the lines will be the section text.
+A text file can contain a section that will be automatically added to the end of the main content, allowing custom text to be added.
+The first line will be the section title (resembling the style of e.g. "Tuesday") and the rest of the lines will be the section text.
+The default file and also the example can be found in `special_text.txt`, you can specify a custom file to use by calling Constantine with `--text=/path/to/special/text.txt`.

 # ToDo's #
 * In LaTeX, `multicols*`(multiple columns without balancing) cannot be used inside a box, without which the bottom dotted line seems difficulty to fit.
 I am pretty terrible at LaTeX, so if you have a better solution please do send a pull request :)